 Then you need to set up Google Drive authentication for BackWPup.
 To do this, follow these steps:

 - Create a new project and select it.

 - Activate the Google Drive API for this project.

 - Copy the displayed URL under Redirect URIs and paste it into the Authorized redirect URI field in the Google Drive form.
-Hit enter to confirm.

-- Now click on Create.
+- Then click on Create.

-- Edit the desired backup job and choose Google Drive as backup destination.
+- Edit the desired backup job and choose Google Drive as the backup destination.
 Or create a new job: BackWPup → Add new job → General, section Job Destination.